GUIDE TO SAFE HIKING

 • We recommend you wear several thin layers of clothing, preferably with wool as the inner layer, depending on the weather.
 Wool and fleece are best because they keep the body warm even if the clothes become wet.
 The outer layer of clothing could be windproof and, if possible, a waterproof jacket.

-• It is not recommended to wear nylon clothes in very steep areas because they can be slippery.
+• Wearing nylon clothes in steep areas is not recommended, as they can be slippery.
 Remove the nylon jacket only after you have passed the steepest area.

-• A mobile phone can come in handy.
-Remember to charge the battery and maybe bring a power bank (extra charge) on long trips.
+• A mobile phone can be handy.
+Remember to charge the battery and maybe bring an extra power bank (extra charge) on long trips.
 Note that there is no telephone connection on some stretches in the outfield.

-• A headlamp, compass, and whistle can be useful in an emergency or if you are surprised by fog or darkness.
+• A headlamp, compass, and whistle can be helpful in an emergency or if you are surprised by fog or darkness.

 • Always bring food, drink and something sweet – also for short trips